-Departed loops, two-color loops, bicolor loops—in fingerloop braiding, all these just mean loops made out of two colors, tied or linked together.
-Bicolor loops produce very different braid patterns than the patterns you can get from single-color loops.
+Bicolor loops are loops made out of two colors, tied or linked together.
+They can create very different braid patterns than the patterns you can get from single-color loops.

 With bicolor loops you can also make really dramatic pattern-changes in your braid.
 And not just in these mega-loop braids that I’ve been posting about lately.
 Here’s another one, though: (click twice on any photo to see the braid structure)

-Before I leave them though, I’m posting this booster/ plug and a tutorial for bicolor loops.
+Before I leave them though, I’m posting this booster for bicolor loops (and a tutorial, see below).
 Bicolor loops add so many patterning possibilities to any kind of loop braid, which is why they have been used worldwide in connection with both fingerloop and hand-held loop braiding.
 In the old English braiding manuscripts they were called departed bowes, or boes—a bow being a loop.

 A bicolor loop is simply two lengths of yarn of different colors tied together at each end.
 That’s what makes the magic: as you braid, every time a loop is turned the opposite color emerges on the braid.
 These color changes can line up on the braid to create interesting patterns.
 And those patterns can be altered very easily mid-braid (another magical thing about bicolor loops).